 6. Stop guessing and start backing up your decisions with data

-If you can optimize websites for search engines, you can optimize your lives to grow and reach your maximum potential.
+If you can optimize websites for search engines, you can optimize your life to grow and reach your maximum potential.

 One ongoing Harvard study indicates that people form more lasting and accurate memories if they believe they’re experiencing something alone.
 Another indicates that a certain amount of solitude can make a person more capable of empathy towards others.
 And while no one would dispute that too much isolation early in life can be unhealthy, a certain amount of solitude has been shown to help teenagers improve their moods and earn good grades in school.

-It‘s important for us to take time for reflection.
-We often find the solutions when we’re not searching for them.
+It‘s important to take time for reflection.
+We often find the solutions we’re looking for when we’re not actively searching for them.

-We don’t become more productive overnight.
-Like everything in life, it requires efforts.
-Change doesn’t happen if you just sit there and wait for it.
-It’s important for all of us to learn more about our body and find ways to optimize our energy for a more successful and happy life.
+It’s also important to understand that we don’t become more productive overnight.
+Like everything in life, it requires effort and practice.
+Change doesn’t happen just by sitting around and waiting for it.
+Instead, take the time to learn more about your body and find actionable ways to optimize your energy and time for a more successful and happier life.

 Disclosure: Filemobile (acquired by NewZulu) is a former client of my agency, ThinkRenegade.